aiven/devportal/docs/products/kafka/kafka-connect/reference/s3-sink-additional-parameters.rst

 S3 naming format
 ----------------

-The Apache Kafka Connect® S3 sink connector by Aiven stores a series of files in the specified S3 bucket.
+The Apache Kafka Connect® S3 sink connector by Aiven stores a series of files as objects in the specified S3 bucket.
 By default, each object is named using the pattern:

 ::